- Who we help

 - Who we are

-Following four years of community awareness-building and gaining increased financial support, the first official LACASA shelter opened in 1983.
+LACASA leadership worked to build community awareness and garner increased financial support.
+Their efforts paid off and the first official LACASA shelter opened in 1983.
 It did not take long, however, for the original shelter to outgrow its small capacity.

-A citizen’s advisory committee quickly formed to study the feasibility of purchasing a larger residence that would house both victims and the LACASA offices.
+A citizen’s advisory committee quickly formed to study the feasibility of purchasing a larger house, one that would serve as a shelter and also include space for the LACASA offices.
 A capital campaign ensued, and a new home was purchased.

 In 1986, a quaint house on a tree-lined street became LACASA’s new shelter.
 The home’s exact location was kept secret for the protection of victims.
 Shelter residents lived upstairs, and the organization’s staff worked downstairs.